nuel07/0x02-rails/README.md

 gem, enabling users to create and log into their accounts before performing any actions.

 ### Running the application
-This application is built with ruby on rails
+This application is built with ruby on rails.
 You need to have ruby and ruby on rails installed to run the application